 - Use language that everyone can understand and make sure everyone feels able to challenge language they are unsure of or acronyms they’ve never heard before.

-- Make information accessible, for example try using graphic representation to capture key points or consider graphic facilitation training, e.g., Bigger Picture examples
+- Make information accessible, for example, try using graphic representation to capture key points or consider graphic facilitation training; see examples from Bigger Picture.

-- Consider barriers – for example is there only one way to join in?
-Do meeting times work for the people who want to be involved?
+- Consider barriers: is there only one way to join in, for example?
+Do the meeting times work for the people who want to be involved?
 Is childcare needed and available?
 Is there access for people with disabilities?
 How can those in rural or remote areas take part?

 - Work together to become aware of personal bias and assumptions and to take this into account before decision-making.
 For instance, if there are practitioners who are not familiar with the difference between migrants, refugees and asylum seekers, support them to understand these differences.

-- Be an ally, i.e., someone who takes action to support underrepresented groups.
+- Be an ally: someone who takes action to support underrepresented groups.